 The California School Finance Authority Act of 1985 (Education Code Sections 17180 - 17199.6) established the California School Finance Authority (Authority or CSFA) for the purpose of assisting school districts, community college districts, and county offices of education by providing financing for working capital and capital improvements.
-The Act also sets forth that the Authority be chaired by the State Treasurer, with the Department of Finance and the Superintendent of Public Instruction representatives serving as members.
+The Act established CSFA, and set forth that the Authority be chaired by the State Treasurer, with the Department of Finance and the Superintendent of Public Instruction representatives serving as members.